evolvingstuff/vdw2/content/posts/18000-schoolchildren-in-canada-to-be-suspended-for-not-being-vaccinated.md

 │   ├── TextNode
 │   │   full_match: `19+ VitaminDWiki Child pages with `
 │   │   inner_content: `19+ VitaminDWiki Child pages with `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vaccination pages in VitaminDWiki|VACCIN, BOOSTER, etc in the title))`
 │   │   inner_content: `Vaccination pages in VitaminDWiki|VACCIN, BOOSTER, etc in the title`
-│   │   page: `Vaccination pages in VitaminDWiki|VACCIN, BOOSTER, etc in the title` │   │   children:
+│   │   page: `Vaccination pages in VitaminDWiki`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vaccination pages in VitaminDWiki|VACCIN, BOOSTER, etc in the title`